What towns are in the MDC district?

 How much will these improvements cost?

-The cost for the entire project is $2.5 billion, a total of $1.74 billion has already been approved and committed for the first two Phases.
+The cost for the entire project is projected to be over $2.5 billion, with a total of $1.7 billion has already been approved and committed for the first two Phases.
 In 2006, $800 million was approved through referendum and another $800 million was approved in 2012.

 How much of the Clean Water Project cost will be invested in my town?